Atahualpa Yupanqui: Biography

-Because of his Communist Party affiliation (which lasted until 1952), his work suffered from censorship during Juan Perón's presidency; he was detained and incarcerated several times.
-Between 1944 and 1949, he was exiled in Uruguay, where he performed from time to time.
-In 1944 he was hired by Samuel V. de León to perform in the city of Durazno in benefit of magister students of the city, who had been collecting money to fundraise the Misiones Socio Pedagógicas, in that country.
-In what was his first visit to the city, he composed "A orillas del Yí", and dedicated it to Julio Martínez Oyanguren.
-He left for Europe in 1949. Édith Piaf invited him to perform in Paris on 7 July 1950.
-He immediately signed a contract with Le Chant du Monde, the recording company that published his first LP in Europe, Minero Soy (I am a Miner).
-This record won first prize for Best Foreign Disc at the Charles Cros Academy, which included three hundred fifty participants from all continents in its International Folklore Contest He subsequently toured extensively throughout Europe.
+Because of his Communist Party affiliation (which lasted until 1952), his work suffered from censorship during Juan Perón's presidency.
+He was detained and incarcerated several times.
+Between 1944 and 1949, he was exiled in Uruguay.
+In 1944 he was hired by Samuel V. de León to perform in the city of Durazno for the benefit of students of the city, who had been collecting money to fundraise for the Misiones Socio Pedagógicas.
+To mark his first visit to the city he composed "A orillas del Yí", and dedicated it to Julio Martínez Oyanguren.
+In 1949, he travelled to Europe. Édith Piaf invited him to perform in Paris on 7 July 1950, and he soon signed a contract with Le Chant du Monde, the recording company that published his first LP in Europe, Minero Soy (I am a miner).
+This record won first prize for best foreign disc at an international folklore contest at the Académie Charles Cros, which had three hundred fifty participants from around the world.
+He subsequently toured extensively throughout Europe.

 In 1952, Yupanqui returned to Buenos Aires.
 He broke with the Communist Party, which made it easier for him to book radio performances.
-While with Nenette they constructed their house on Cerro Colorado (Córdoba).
+With Nenette, they constructed their house on Cerro Colorado (Córdoba).

-Recognition of Yupanqui's ethnographic work became widespread during the 1960s, and nueva canción artists such as Facundo Cabral, Mercedes Sosa and Jorge Cafrune recorded his compositions and made him popular among the younger musicians, who referred to him as Don Ata.
+Recognition of Yupanqui's ethnographic work became widespread during the 1960s, and nueva canción artists such as Facundo Cabral, Mercedes Sosa and Jorge Cafrune recorded his compositions and made him popular among younger musicians, who referred to him as Don Ata.

-Yupanqui alternated between houses in Buenos Aires and Cerro Colorado, Córdoba province.
-During 1963–1964, he toured Colombia, Japan, Morocco, Egypt, Israel, and Italy.
+From 1963 to 1964, he toured Colombia, Japan, Morocco, Egypt, Israel, and Italy.
 In 1967, he toured Spain, and settled in Paris.
-He returned regularly to Argentina and appeared in Argentinísima II in 1973, but these visits became less frequent when the military dictatorship of Jorge Videla came to power in 1976.
+He returned regularly to Argentina and appeared in Argentinísima II in 1973, but these visits became less frequent after Jorge Videla and his military dictatorship came to power in 1976.

+Awards and recognition

-In February 1968, Yupanqui was named a Knight of the Ordre des Arts et des Lettres of France by the Ministry of Culture of that country, in honor of 18 years work enriching the literature of the French nation.
-Some of his songs are included in the programs of Institutes and Schools where Castilian Literature is taught.
+In February 1968, Yupanqui was named a knight of the Ordre des Arts et des Lettres by the French Ministry of Culture, in honor of his 18 years of work enriching the literature of the French nation.
+Some of his songs are included in the programs of institutes and schools where Castilian literature is taught.

-In 1985, the Konex Foundation from Argentina granted him the Diamond Konex Award, one of the most prestigious awards in Argentina, as the most important Popular Musician in the last decade in his country.
+In 1985, the Argentinian Konex Foundation granted him the Diamond Konex Award, one of the most prestigious awards in Argentina, as the most important popular musician in the last decade in his country.